A modern Australian classic from bestselling author Libby Hathorn, now with a new, contemporary jacket in celebration of its twenty-fifth anniversary.

 ...a beautifully sensitive story...
 Hathorn has shown an outstanding empathy for teen age readers. - Canberra Times

-Libby Hathorn is an award-winning author and poet of more than fifty books for children, young adults, and adult readers.
+Libby Hathorn is an award-winning author and poet of more than seventy books for children, young adults, and adult readers.
 Translated into several languages and adapted for both stage and screen, her work has won honours in Australia, the United States, Great Britain and Holland.
-In 2014 she won The Alice Award, a national award given to 'a woman who has made a distinguished and long term contribution to Australian literature.'
+In 2014 she won The Alice Award, a national award given to 'a woman who has made a distinguished and long term contribution to Australian literature'.
+In 2017 she won the Asher Award, a peace prize, for A Soldier, a Dog and a Boy.

-Her first young adult novel THUNDERWITH has enjoyed over twenty-five years in continuous print and was made into a Hallmark Hall of Fame movie.
-Two of Libby's picture books, GRANDMA'S SHOES and SKY SASH SO BLUE, have been performed as operas, with a third on the way.
+Her first young adult novel Thunderwith has enjoyed thirty years in continuous print and was made into a Hallmark Hall of Fame movie.
+Two of Libby's picture books, Grandma's Shoes and Sky Sash So Blue, have been performed as operas, with a third, Outside, with music composed by Elena Kats-Chernin, already on its way.

 For more information, free writing tips and teaching resources, go to www.libbyhathorn.com